LuaLS/LuaLS.github.io/README.md

 # LuaLS Website

-This website explains the [lua-language-server](https://github.com/LuaLS/lua-language-server) and documents it via a wiki.
+This website explains the [lua-language-server](https://github.com/LuaLS/lua-language-server) and documents it via a [wiki](https://luals.github.io/wiki).
+The website is statically generated using [Astro](https://astro.build) 🚀.

 ## Project File Structure